Usually Ships in 1-5 Days or Call to check in-store availability. 503-776-8999

 About the Author

 Jennifer Torres works as a freelance journalist and leads an early literacy campaign on behalf of the University of the Pacific.
-She is the author of Flor and Miranda Steal the Show, Stef Soto, Taco Queen and Finding the Music/En pos de la musica and lives with her husband and two little girls in central California.
+She is the author of Flor and Miranda Steal the Show, Stef Soto, Taco Queen and Finding the Music/En pos de la musica.
+She lives with her husband and two little girls in central California.

 "The core of the story--friendship and the importance of family--wins out, leaving tweens with a satisfying, gentle read."—School Library Journal